CQ CQ CQ

 2e) Hanging out with hotspots

-A hotspot (personal access point) is a combination of hardware, firmware, and software that enables a ham with internet connectivity to link directly to digital voice (DV) systems like DV repeaters, DMR talkgroups and reflectors, D-STAR reflectors, YSF rooms, QuadNet Smart Groups, and so on.
-Basically, hotspots act as your personal digital voice repeater and gateway, which can be really fun.
+A personal, low-power hotspot is a combination of hardware, firmware, and software that enables a ham with internet connectivity to link directly to digital voice (DV) systems around the world.
+Hotspots can link to DMR, P25, and NXDN talkgroups; D-STAR reflectors; YSF rooms; and so on.
+Basically, hotspots act as your own personal digital voice repeater and gateway, which can be really fun.
+I use and enjoy both MMDVM + Pi-Star and SharkRF openSPOT hotspots.

 2f) Playing with Pi-Star

-Pi-Star is great software for digital voice hotspots and repeaters.
-It can handle DMR, D-STAR, and YSF, and when used with an MMDVM-capable modem, even P25, NXDN, and POCSAG, as well as YSF and DMR cross modes.
+Pi-Star is digital voice software for hotspots and repeaters.
+It can handle DMR, D‑STAR, and YSF, as well as P25, NXDN, POCSAG, and multiple cross modes when used with a multi-mode digital voice modem that supports those modes.

-Paired with a compact board like the ZUMspot⩘ , Pi-Star is a great solution for use both as a base station and as a mobile hotspot.
+Paired with a personal, low-power hotspot, Pi-Star is a good solution for use both as a base station and as a mobile hotspot.
+(It also can be used for repeaters, but I don't address that in my article.)